 Justice Department will not charge Biden in classified documents probe

-A Justice Department special counsel has recommended no criminal charges be brought against President Biden in connection with the classified documents that were found at his Delaware home and a think-tank office in Washington, D.C.
+President Biden willfully held onto and disclosed classified materials after leaving the Obama administration and becoming a private citizen, but his actions do no warrant criminal charges, according to a Justice Department special counsel report report released Thursday.

-In a nearly 350-page report released Thursday, special counsel Robert Hur says President Biden held onto classified documents after he left the Obama administration and became a private citizen, and that Biden even disclosed some of those materials to his ghostwriter.
-But the report says the evidence did not establish Biden's guilt beyond a reasonable doubt.
+The nearly 350-page reportfrom special counsel Robert Hur says the evidence did not establish Biden's guilt beyond a reasonable doubt.

 "We conclude that no criminal charges are warranted in this matter," the report says.
 "We would reach the same conclusion even if Department of Justice policy did not foreclose criminal charges against a sitting president."